To reduce the spread of Covid-19, deep cleaning your car should be a top priority.

 According to Consumer Reports, isopropyl alcohol is also safe for most any car interior.
-However, it’s especially good to use on dashboards, car radios and other areas that are hard to reach, simply because it will kill on contact and doesn’t rely on just friction cleaning.
+It’s especially beneficial to use isopropyl alcohol on dashboards, car radios, and other areas that are hard to clean because it will kill on contact and doesn’t rely on just friction cleaning.

-To use, pour into a spray bottle and spray the affected areas.
-Or, use a clean cloth and apply.
+To use, pour into a spray bottle, spray the affected areas, and wipe off the excess with a clean cloth.

 Cleaning a Car’s Interior

-Using alcohol to clean car leather or imitation leather is effective to kill the virus, but over time, it could start to stain or damage your interior.
+Using alcohol to clean car leather or imitation leather is sufficient to kill the virus, but over time, it could start to stain.

-Better is plain soap and water.
+For those surfaces, plain soap and water is a better choice.
 Since the virus requires a stable environment to live, you can use friction cleaning (aka, scrubbing) to disrupt that environment and kill the virus.

-You can use simple Ivory soap as there are no impurities that will leave a film.
+Ivory soap is an ideal choice as there are no impurities that will leave a film.

 Don’t use Bleach or Hydrogen Peroxide

-Regardless of whether you use bleach or soap, don’t use bleach or more stringent agents like hydrogen peroxide.
-The CDC says that both cleaning agents are very effective at killing the virus; however, they’re also very damaging to your car’s interior.
+Don’t use hydrogen peroxide.
+Like bleach, the CDC says that hydrogen peroxide is very effective at killing the virus; however, it’s also very damaging to your car’s interior.